open-cloud/open-cloud.github.io.old/2_developer.md

 done by executing one or more TOSCA files that specify the model to be imported into XOS.
 More information on TOSCA can be found elsewhere.

+By convention, XOS configurations are configured with a single administrative user and login credentials of *username=padmin@vicci.org* with password *letmein*, unless specified otherwise.

 We suggest placing a README file with each configuration that documents the purpose of the configurations and any assumptions or requirements (such as the whether the configuration must be run